1D setups

 • Fixed-acceleration gravity with wall boundary conditions

-• Isothermal equation of state
+• Isothermal and ideal equations of state

-• Code units suitable to Earth conditions, including Earth gravity.
+• Code units suitable to Earth conditions, including Earth gravity

 Parameters: